traefik/traefik/docs/user-guide/kubernetes.md

 # Kubernetes Ingress Controller

-This guide explains how to use Træfik as an Ingress controller in a Kubernetes cluster.
+This guide explains how to use Træfik as an Ingress controller for a Kubernetes cluster.

 If you are not familiar with Ingresses in Kubernetes you might want to read the [Kubernetes user guide](https://kubernetes.io/docs/concepts/services-networking/ingress/)